Units of Battle Hugo Chávez: History

 The UBCh originated as a group to defend the Bolivarian Revolution and support PSUV through electoral processes in Venezuela.

 2014 Venezuelan protests

 During the 2014 Venezuelan protests, the Venezuelan government called on the UBCh to counter those protesting against the Venezuelan government.
-On 16 February, Nicolas Maduro confirmed that President of the National Assembly, Diosdado Cabello, was to oversee the deployment of PSUV throughout the country for "peace efforts" during the protests.
-Later that day, governor of Carabobo state, Francisco Ameliach, stated on Twitter, "UBCH, get ready for the fulminating counter-attack.
+On 16 February, Nicolás Maduro confirmed that President of the National Assembly, Diosdado Cabello, was to oversee the deployment of PSUV throughout the country for "peace efforts" during the protests.
+Later that day, governor of Carabobo State, Francisco Ameliach, stated on Twitter, "UBCH, get ready for the fulminating counter-attack.
 Diosdado will give the order #Respect, Gringos&Fascists".
-Days later in the capital city of Carabobo state, Valencia, armed individuals on motorcycles appeared at a protest opening fire on protesters, with one protesters, Génesis Carmona, being shot in the head and died one day later.
+On 18 February, armed individuals on motorcycles appeared at a protest in Valencia, the capital city of Carabobo State, and opened fire on protesters.
+One protester, Génesis Carmona, was shot in the head and died a day later.
 On 5 March, President Maduro also called on multiple government supporting groups himself, with such groups including the UBCh and colectivos, which he ordered to make sure protests were "extinguished".